ephraim-amz/sklearn-knn-test/README.md

             mini_index=j
     y_pred[i]=y_train[mini_index]
 t2=time.time()
-print(f'The time execution of the KNN Algorithm with the X_test, X_train matrix and the distance function is : {t2-t1} seconds')
+print(f'The time execution of the KNN Algorithm with the X_test and X_train matrix and the distance function is : {t2-t1} seconds')
 ```
-> The time execution of the KNN Algorithm with the X_test, X_train matrix and the distance function is : 185.7907428741455 seconds
+> The time execution of the KNN Algorithm with the X_test and X_train matrix and the distance function is : 185.7907428741455 seconds

 Then the displays of the percentage of good classifications, the C. Powell and G.W Bush detection